Zula Casino

 Arizona has a legal status of "legal" for sweepstakes casinos, while Nevada has a status of "prohibited".
 One state allows sweepstakes casinos while the other has restrictions or prohibitions.

-Arizona has 79 available sweepstakes casinos, while Nevada has 79 options.
-Both states have the same number of available casinos.
+Arizona has 197 available sweepstakes casinos, while Nevada has 0 options.
+Arizona offers more casino options.

 The minimum gambling age in Arizona is 21 years old, while in Nevada it's 21 years old.
 Both states have the same age requirement.